sushil-rgb/Hamrobazar-Scraper/README.md

 # Hamrobazar-Scraper
-A web scraper that scrape all the product links,name and prices from Hamrobazar according to their category.
+A web scraper that scrape all the product links, name and prices from Hamrobazar according to their category.

 # Instructions:
 Paste the url in hamrobazar_url variable that is assigned in main.py